Burry Port and Gwendraeth Valley Railway: Extensions, but in receivership

-The Sandy to Pwll connection was proceeded with, authorised by Act of 28 July 1891.
+The Sandy to Pwll connection was proceeded with, authorised the Burry Port and Gwendreath Valley Railway Act 1891 (54 & 55 Vict. c. clxxi) passed on 28 July.

 Passenger operation

 On 3 September 1903 there was a collision between a light engine and one of the workmen's trains.
 The Board of Trade wrote to the company on 23 September warning of the "responsibility incurred by your company in carrying persons in this manner without the proper safeguards adopted for passenger lines".
 Lt Col Yorke of the Board of Trade visited the line by invitation to discuss what the proper safeguards might be, and he advised that the Board of Trade "could not recognise the practice of carrying outsiders..."

 From the careful wording it is evident that the carrying of workmen was condoned, but that it had come to light that the company had been improperly permitting the carriage of members of the general public.
 The company continued running the workmen's trains.

 At the same time local people were demanding the operation of a public passenger service on the line; an outlay of £8,500 was calculated to be necessary to enable that, and the work was deferred.
-However public opinion was insistent and the Company noted that the Light Railway Acts permitted the authorisation of passenger operation as a light railway on an existing line.
-To ensure that they made use of relevant experience, the Company consulted Holman Fred Stephens (later Colonel Stephens), who had much experience on the field.
-Stephens produced a report and waited on the Directors at a meeting on 13 July 1908; his estimate confirmed the £8,500 previously arrived at.
+However public opinion was insistent and the company noted that the Light Railways Act 1896 permitted the authorisation of passenger operation as a light railway on an existing line.
+To ensure that they made use of relevant experience, the company consulted Holman Fred Stephens (later Colonel Stephens), who had much experience on the field.
+Stephens produced a report and waited on the directors at a meeting on 13 July 1908; his estimate confirmed the £8,500 previously arrived at.